vikingforties/CANP/README.md

 This is software supplied as is.
 THERE IS NO WARRANTY FOR THIS PROGRAM.

-Author shall not be responsible for loss of data under any circumstance.
+The author shall not be responsible for loss of data under any circumstance.

 Please make regular backups of data.